Baqend/guide/src/topics/push/index.md

 ### Web Push Registration
 When registering a new device you need to retrieve the Push Subscription JSON from the browser's Push Service, respectively.

-As already mentioned above you need to have a registered Service Worker.
+As already mentioned above you need to have a registered Service Worker and the VAPID public key from your settings.

 Before registering a device, the user needs to grant permission for receiving notifications from the browser.
 The following code in your app can be used to ask the user for enabling notifications: